Mom, business owner charged in labor trafficking case involving minors

 SUMMERVILLE, S.C.
 (WCBD) – Two women are facing charges in a labor trafficking case involving four children.

 Elvira Lopez Aguilar appeared in court on Thursday for a bond hearing in Dorchester County.
-She is one of the suspects in the case led by the South Carolina Law Enforcement Division.
-She’s accused of forcing her four children, ages 11-16, to work against their will.
+She is one of the suspects in the case led by the South Carolina Law Enforcement Division who is accused of forcing her four children, ages 11-16, to work against their will.

 “These children were threatened with force or the use of force,” said Megan Raymer with the South Carolina Attorney General’s Office.